The Registrar's Office is in the processing of updating the course delivery modes

 Only residents of an individual room can be in that room.
 No visitors are permitted.

-on campus in their room.
-No other guests or visitors are permitted in double occupancy
+one (1) visitor.
+No other guests or visitors are permitted in double occupancy rooms

-rooms or apartments.
+or double bedroom apartments.
 All Community Health Standards and Residential and Community